 Advertising beckoned next as it seemed like the job that paid the most money for the least amount of qualifications.
 For five years she masqueraded as a copywriter.
 Eventually she was fired.
 She doesn’t know why and sadly, she doesn’t care.

-Believing her true calling to be pulling beers, she went to work in a bar.
+Believing her true calling to be pulling beers, Kitty Flanagan went to work in a bar.
 And then she tried doing stand up.
 And then she got a job on Full Frontal (a sketch show, not a nudie mag).
 And then she moved to London and did lots of stand up.
 Heaps of it.
 She did it everywhere.
 Big clubs like the London Comedy Store, small clubs that were so small there’s no point naming them cos you won’t have heard of them.
-She did stand up in foreign countries like Japan, France, Germany and Holland, all known for their rocking sense of humor.
+She did stand up in foreign countries like Japan, France, Germany and Holland, all known for their rocking sense of humour.
 She performed at all the Festivals including Edinburgh, Kilkenny, even Cape Town.
 She did another sketch show, an English one this time.
 And then she made a short film.
 And she won awards.
 And she wrote long, tedious acceptance speeches which in her mind were pithy and witty and fortunately they were never heard because short film festivals, rather wisely, don’t invite film makers to make acceptance speeches.
+Kitty is well known for her work on The Project,

 All the while she did more stand up.
 And she got commissioned to write things for the BBC.
 And for Channel Four.